AY2223S1-CS2103T-T13-1/tp/docs/UserGuide.md

 faster than traditional GUI apps.

 ### Using this guide
-If you are viewing this for the first time, you may want to read the [Getting Started](#Getting Started) section first.
+If you are viewing this for the first time, you may want to read the [Getting Started](#getting-started) section first.
-* Check out our [Quick Start](#Quick Start) section for a quick overview of setting up the app for the first time.
+* Check out our [Quick Start](#quick-start) section for a quick overview of setting up the app for the first time.
-* If you are a new user, you may want to check out the [Command Summary](#Command Summary) section for a quick overview of the commands.
+* If you are a new user, you may want to check out the [Command Summary](#command-summary) section for a quick overview of the commands.
-* If you have any questions, do check out our [FAQ](#FAQ) section for answers to common questions.
+* If you have any questions, do check out our [FAQ](#FAQ) section for answers to common quest.ons.
 * If you are interested in helping to develop TAA, check out our [Developer Guide](DeveloperGuide.md).

 ---